korningf/aegis-vault/README.md

 * Git

-configure yyour git server account and your git vault repo.
+configure your git server account and your git vault repo.

 for an external git this is typically done in a browesr.